conan-io/docs/videos.rst

 =================

-- NDC TechTown: Using Conan in a real-world complex project by Kristian Jerpetjøn.
+- NDC TechTown 2019: Using Conan in a real-world complex project by Kristian Jerpetjøn.

   .. raw:: html